ayush18134/Photo-Revamp/README.md

 useful application for revamping historical paintings and photographs.

+This repository also contains the process of importing caffe on notebook.
+It is important to uncomment cpu only from the caafe file which will be extracted while installing caffe.

 Model used- Since the size of model is very large, I could not upload it on github.
 Here is the link to download it http://colorization.eecs.berkeley.edu/siggraph/models/model.caffemodel